cirque-corp/Cirque_Gen6/Circular_Trackpad/Dual_Circle_Pads_USB_Mouse/README.md

 # Gen 6 Circle Sensor Dev Kit

-Copyright (c) 2023 Cirque Corp.
+Copyright (c) 2025 Cirque Corp.
 Restrictions apply.
 See: www.cirque.com/sw-license

-(Initial Release)

 ### Overview

 This directory contains a sample program that demonstrates the usage of Cirque's Gen6 touchpad solutions with a Teensy 4.0 development board acting as the host.

-This project is intended to run on the Cirque 02-000620-00 PCB, with a Teensy 4.0 on-board.
+This project is intended to run on the Cirque 02-000620-00 Rev A02 (or later) PCB, with a Teensy 4.0 on-board.

 This project presents how to read and interpret data from the Gen6 touchpads.